zenml-io/zenml/examples/quickstart/README.md

 For experimentation the local (notebook) environment gives you the highest flexibility and development speed.
 But at some point you will need to deploy this very same code to a remote execution environment.
 There can be many reasons for this.
-You might want to leverage powerful cloud accelerators, you might want to automate your pipelines within your CI/CD flow and/or you might want to simply not have long-running training jobs on your machine.
+You might want to leverage powerful cloud accelerators, you might want to automate your pipelines within your CI/CD flow and/or you might want to simply move long-running training jobs out of your machine.
 Whatever your reason is, when you hit that point, ZenML ensures that the very same code you ran locally, can be ported to the environment of your choice.